-It may surprise you to learn that eating an Ayurvedic diet means you get to enjoy your food -- perhaps more than you ever have.
-That’s because true enjoyment comes from eating in a way that nourishes your body and mind.
+It may surprise you to learn that eating a food prepared with the Ayurvedic principles means you get to enjoy your food — perhaps more than you ever have.

 Using Ayurvedic spices for balance

-Ayurvedic wisdom says that you should enjoy your food five times: planning it, preparing it, cooking it, eating it and digesting it (although we added a sixth way in our most recent Ayurvedic chef training: serving it).
 At each step, you have the opportunity to engage your senses to get the most out of the experience.
-Your food should look and smell wonderful.
-It should taste delicious and you should feel better for having cooked it and eaten it.
+Make your food look and smell wonderful and you'll feel better for having cooked it and eaten it.
 A sure way to enjoy each step is to include Ayurvedic spices in every meal.

 Spices have been used for centuries in Ayurvedic cooking as a way to make food a feast for all five ways you can experience it.
 High-quality spices, such as cumin, coriander, mustard seed and fennel, not only make the food smell and taste delicious, they also support digestion and balance a meal by ensuring all shad rasa, or six tastes, are present.

-Becoming fluent in how to use spices is one of the best ways to become an Ayurvedic cook.
 We’ve included four different spice combinations below to get you started.
 Use the meal planning guide from our post on the Hale Pule balanced bowl and these spice combinations to create delicious and healing meals every day.

 Buying, storing and using Ayurvedic spices

-It’s common to see a rack of spices beautifully displayed on a kitchen counter, but this practice greatly shortens the life of this most important ingredient in your Ayurvedic meal.
+It’s common to see a rack of spices beautifully displayed on a kitchen counter, but this practice greatly shortens the life of this most important ingredient in your meal.
 Sunlight breaks down the prana in spices quickly, which is why we suggest you store yours in a cupboard away from the light.

 Simple Ayurvedic recipe: Ayurvedic spice blends

-Before you begin to use these combinations, take a look at our post on
+Before you begin to use these combinations, take a look at our post on Ayurvedic meal planning with the Hale Pule balanced bowl.

 Each of the four components in the balanced bowl includes spices to support digestion and lift up the flavor of the food.
 Adjust the spices as the seasons or your state of balance changes, and keep track of the results.

 We’ve included mineral salt in all combinations because it adds the salty taste and enhances the flavor of everything you cook.
 Adding salt during cooking balances vata dosha.
-Adding it on top of your food dulls the taste buds and increases pitta dosha
+Adding it on top of your food dulls the taste buds and increases pitta dosha.

 This combinations will serve four people.